torvalds/linux/Documentation/networking/af_xdp.rst

    example above, if you bind to queue 0, you are NOT going to get any traffic that is distributed to queues 1 through 7.
-If you are lucky, you will see the traffic, but usually it will end up on one of the queues you have not bound to.
+If you are lucky, you will see the traffic, but usually it will end up on one of the queues you have yest bound to.

    There are a number of ways to solve the problem of getting the traffic you want to the queue id you bound to.
 If you want to see